zbouvier/SplattyBird-Tutorial/README.md

 **index.html** - The main html page your game will be displayed on, this contains the canvas element where your game is displayed.

-**index.js** - this is all of the code of your game, but it is also all the code for Splat-ECS and all of its dependencies, This is a 'compiled' build version so everything is smashed into a single file.
+**index.js** - this is all of the code of your game, but it is also all the code for Splat ECS and all of its dependencies, This is a 'compiled' build version so everything is smashed into a single file.

 **images**, **sounds** - where the assets your games uses live in the build folder.

 >Never edit anything in the build folder, this is the output of your game and the next time you run `npm run build` it will all be overwritten anyway.

-The build is only for testing your game in the browser, and distributing it to others, you will never need to do anything in the build but run it from the **index.html** file.
+The build is only for publishing your game and distributing it to others, you will never need to do anything in the build because we use webpack to run the game in the browser for testing.

->Due to cross site scripting security measures google chrome and potentially other browsers will not run a splat-ecs game from a folder on your computer.
+>Due to cross site scripting security measures google chrome and potentially other browsers will not run a Splat ECS game from a folder on your computer.
 Our recomendation is to run your build using a small web server such as node-static or python SimpleHTTPServer.
 You can also open the index.html in firefox since it does not seem to have this issue.

 #### Trying out the test project:

-To run a splat ECS game all you need to do is type the command `npm start` while in the root of the project directory.
+To run a Splat ECS game all you need to do is type the command `npm start` while in the root of the project directory.
 This will run webpack, which builds your game and also runs eslint which checks your JavaScript code for errors.

 ##### A note on code formatting and error checking

-Splat-ECS uses [eslint](http://eslint.org/) to test your game code before each time you build it, this will prevent errors or straying from the recommended JavaScript formatting rules.
+Splat ECS uses [eslint](http://eslint.org/) to test your game code before each time you build it, this will prevent errors or straying from the recommended JavaScript formatting rules.
 When you build your game you may see errors or warnings, errors prevent the game from building and must be addressed before you can continue.

 You should try running your game to make sure it is working before you continue.
 Open a browser and go to http://127.0.0.1:4000.

-The splat-ecs sample game is just a red-outlined square you can control with WASD, or arrow keys.
+The Splat ECS sample game is just a red-outlined square you can control with WASD, or arrow keys.
 Test that this is working and note that if the keys are not working you may need to click inside the browser window to give the game your 'focus'.

 Now that we have a sample game running we can get started.

 #### Understanding ECS

-Splat-ECS uses an Entity Component system or ECS for short, as the name implies this is a very important part of splat-ecs.
+Splat ECS uses an Entity Component system or ECS for short, as the name implies this is a very important part of Splat ECS.
 ECS is at the core and you will need to understand the ECS mindset while working on your game, but don't worry you will ease into it and it will begin to become clear to you why ECS was chosen, as it is a very powerful and organized design pattern.

-##### Splat-ECS basics
+##### Splat ECS basics
 * All objects in the game that you can interact with should be entities
 * The only way to modify an entity is to edit or delete it's components or add new components
 * Systems run in the game loop (once per frame)